goadesign/goa/docs/FAQ.md

 # How are views for a result type computed?

 Views can be defined on a result type.
-If a method returns a result type with multiple views then
+If a method returns a result type
-* the service method returns an extra view along with the result and error
+* the service method returns an extra view along with the result and error if the result type has more than one view.
+The generated endpoint function uses this view to create a viewed result type.
-* a views package is generated at the service level which defines a viewed result type for each result with multiple views.
+* a views package is generated at the service level which defines a viewed result type for each method result.
 This viewed result type has identical field names and types but uses pointers for all fields so that view specific validation logic may be generated.
 Constructors are generated in the service package to convert a result type to a viewed result type and vice versa.
-* the generated endpoint function uses the view returned by the service method to create a viewed result type.

 The server side response marshaling code marshals the viewed result type returned by the endpoint into a server type omitting any nil attributes.